 Electromechanical Equipment Assemblers assemble or modify electromechanical equipment or devices, such as servomechanisms, gyros, dynamometers, magnetic drums, tape drives, brakes, control linkage, actuators, and appliances.

-Electromechanical Assemblers with little to no experience tend to make between $21880 and $26590 while the more experienced ones make over $41900 per year.
+Electromechanical Equipment Assemblers with little to no experience tend to make between $22900 and $27110 while the more experienced ones can earn over $42020 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Electromechanical Assembler is to move to a higher paying state like KY.
-Right now, the highest paying states for Electromechanical Assemblers are KY, WI, NM, NE and MA.
+One of the easiest ways to increase your salary as an Electromechanical Equipment Assembler is to move to a higher paying state like WA.
+Right now, the highest paying states for Electromechanical Equipment Assemblers are WA, GA, MS, IL and AL.

-3 other factors that can increase your salary as An Electromechanical Assembler is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electromechanical Equipment Assembler is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Electromechanical Assemblers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Electromechanical Equipment Assemblers what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons